Decicus/Twitch-Subscriber-Area/README.md

 The point of this project specifically, is to create something similar for others to use as well, but without them having to do it all from scratch.

 # Requirements
-- Apache web server (*Note:* This isn't necessarily a requirement, but it has only been properly tested in Apache environments).
+- Web server (preferably Apache with "AllowOverride" enabled for .htaccess).
-- PHP 5.5+ (PHP 5.5 was the test versions - Earlier versions may work just as fine, but it requires *at least* PHP 5.0).
+- PHP 5.3+ (PHP 5.3 was the earliest test version - Earlier versions *may* work just as fine, but it requires *at least* PHP 5.0).
 - cURL and MySQLi extensions for PHP.
 - A MySQL database.
 - A [Twitch developer application](http://www.twitch.tv/settings/connections) registered with the client ID and client secret (redirect URL will be explained on the installation page).